- I’m a lifelong resident of the Golden State who’s always planning affordable California vacations for my own family.

 3. Disneyland California Vacation Ideas

 No list of family-friendly California vacations is complete without a mention of Disneyland Resort in California.
 Disneyland can get expensive fast, but the range of what you can expect to spend varies wildly, and can certainly be done on a budget.
-Disneyland has three on-property hotels, which get you perks like early admission hours and the ease of not needing to drive and park, and a host on unaffiliated hotels near Disneyland for families on a budget.
+Disneyland has three on-property hotels, which get you perks like early admission hours and the ease of not needing to drive and park, plus a host on unaffiliated hotels near Disneyland for families on a budget.

 But beware false economy: You’re still spending more overall, so make sure to only buy a multi-day pass if you’re actually going to use it.
 Food in the park (and outside the park in the Downtown Disney District) adds up quickly, so consider packing an easy-to-transport meal for breakfast or lunch to cut down on costs.